 Option 2: Check CardMatch

 If you don’t like what you see on Amex’s site, the next place to look is CardMatch, a web-based form that allows you to see your best credit card welcome offers from partner banks in seconds.
-The site completes a soft credit check to see if you’re eligible for any elevated offers.
+The site conducts a soft credit check to see if you’re eligible for any elevated or targeted offers.
 CardMatch doesn’t work with every bank and issuer, though it does have a partnership with American Express.

 Option 3.
 Targeted Email Offers